hgowton/MoodFood/README.md

 # We use YOUR mood to help select YOUR food.

 # Overview
 - Mood Food is an application that helps the user decide a food option based off their mood.
-Users can select whether they would like a recipe, restaurant or cocktail. (only if over 21)
+Users can select whether they would like a recipe, restaurant or cocktail (only if over 21).

 # Utilizing our App
 - View the Mood Food App here: https://beverlynicolethomas.github.io/Project-1/